DandanTang0/RMB/README.md

 # RoMeB: Robust Median-Based Bayesian Approach

-**RMB** is an R package for robust median-based Bayesian modeling for longitudinal data with missingness (MAR, MNAR, MCAR).
+**RoMeB** is an R package for robust median-based Bayesian modeling for longitudinal data with missingness (MAR, MNAR, MCAR).
 It uses JAGS and MCMC methods to estimate latent growth curves.

 ## 📦 Installation